Sawera-A04/Sass/README.md

 # Sass

-Implementation of CSS preprocessor SASS
+Implementation of CSS preprocessor - SASS
+Just learn SASS/SCSS, so creating simple projects as a good practice to remember